 The estimated pollutant flux at each monitoring stations showed that the organic and nutrient pollutant contribution from the point and nonpoint sources prevailing in the study area, where the maximum pollutant loads were observed at Tikur-Wuha sub-catchments.
 This station was located downstream of the two-point sources and received flow from the upper streams where agricultural use is predominant.
-The integration of HEC-GeoHMS and SCS-CN with the catchment area enabled to determine stormwater pollutant load driver, owing to increased impacts from clearly identified point sources and stormwater pollutant flux from major outfalls.
+The integration of HEC-GeoHMS and SCS-CN with the catchment area enabled to determine stormwater pollution load of Hawassa City.
+Accordingly, Hawassa city has been identified as a key pollutant load driver, owing to increased impacts from clearly identified point sources and stormwater pollutant flux from major outfalls.
 Agricultural activities, on the other hand, cover a large portion of the catchment and are a considerable contributor to the overall load that reaches the lake.
 Thus, mitigation measures that are focused on pollutant flux reduction to the lake Hawassa have to target the urban and agricultural activities.